 My Take Away:

 My 4 year old loved this project.
 I thought it might bore her a bit since she loves going over the top on everything, but it certainly didn’t.
 We had a great system, I laid out the string.
 She helped me choose the color bunches of the leaves, then I left her to dotting and putting on the sequins.
 Once that was done she threaded the beads while I clipped on the leaves (which was tricker than I thought it would be) and Voilà!
 We had ourselves a beautiful Autumn Garland.
 We hung it in her room and she is so proud of our work, which in turn makes me so proud of her.

-- Do you have any tips or tricks to make this Autumn Garland simpler / better?
+- Do you have any tips or tricks in garland making?